F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 If the qualifying was not impressive already, a light shower at the beginning of the session made it even more exciting.
 The session began just when the track started drying, and all the cars headed out as soon as they could.
 The forecast of rain midway through the session was a cause of concern for all teams.

 The session was a bit different from the usual Mika-vs-Michael battle as David put on a sterling lap to get the car on P1.
 How good David’s lap had been became apparent at the end, when no one could challenge him.
 Here’s how the top four cars' times compared:

 Only three drivers could make it to the 1:17-minute mark, and as usual, only four drivers at the top were within six-tenth of a second of the pole time.
 It was still a McLaren-Ferrari front row, but in this case, Michael had to watch out for David and see if he could get to the first turn ahead of all the other cars.

 Let’s jump on to the race day to see how the race progressed.

 One expectation that would be tested at the European GP was the performance of the McLaren team.
 Was the performance here to stay and if so, would the 2000 season prove to be another feather in Mika’s cap?
 If the turn of events, so far, did not already prove a McLaren revival, the start of the European GP certainly proved Mika’s revival.

-By lap ten, Michael and Mika had opened up a gap in front of the third-placed David and as usual, were pulling away lap after lap.
+By lap ten, Michael and Mika had opened up a gap to the third-placed David and as usual, were pulling away lap after lap.
 Since lap eight, one thing became evident, and that was that the track would be experiencing rain, though nobody knew for how long or how intense.
-The cars, therefore, stayed out on slick tyres, as none of the teams wanted to take a chance of changing on wet-weather tyres and realizing that their cars had slowed down more than the others.
+The cars, therefore, stayed out on slick tyres, as none of the teams wanted to take a chance of changing to wet-weather tyres and risking their cars getting slower than the others.

 Take a look at the race summary: